-- Most people who got infected with MERS-CoV developed severe acute respiratory illness with symptoms of fever, runny nose, sore throat, cough, and shortness of breath.
-Fatality rate is about 30%. - It is not always possible to identify patients with MERS-CoV early because some have mild or unusual symptoms.
-Some people were reported as having a mild respiratory illness.
+Most people who got infected with MERS-CoV developed severe acute respiratory illness with symptoms of fever, runny nose, sore throat, cough, and shortness of breath.
+Gastrointestinal symptoms, including diarrhoea, have also been reported.

+It is not always possible to identify patients with MERS-CoV early symptoms are non-specific.